Fredirca/Fredirca.github.io/README.md

 Flipcoin is a proof of concept coin flip gambling site written in NodeJS.
 The main goal of this site is to provide the user with a probability fair system which allows the user to verify the integrity of each game they play.
 To verify the game users may use this [script](https://repl.it/repls/SkeletalSquigglyClasses).

+### TODO:

+ - Implement history feature so players can view past games/hashes associated with them.

 ### Installation
 Setup: